FinOps

 An element of the Cloudaware FinOps dashboard.
 Schedule demo to see it live.

+This domain sharpens your reflexes.
 If you can’t measure cloud usage accurately, you can’t allocate, alert, or act.
 Start here, and everything else moves faster.

 So, you’ve got your cloud usage normalized, tagged, enriched… the works.
 But now comes the real question: “Is this working?”